matanui159/jebp/README.md

   `libFuzzer`).

 ## What platforms are supported?
-Any compiler that is configured to support at-least C99 is supported on any architecture, operating-system and endianness (including PDP-endian technically, see below) should work.
-VLA support is not required.
+Any compiler that is configured to support at-least C99 (VLA support is not required) is supported on any architecture, operating-system and endianness (including PDP-endian technically, see below).
 If you find a compiler issue or bug with any compiler that 100% supports C99 (without VLA) including support for the required system headers documented in the source, then I will be very happy to fix it, no matter how obscure the compiler is.

 However, certain operating-systems, architectures and compilers are explicitly detected by the code to enable better support, extended features or